business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 It’s a source of information for the customer.

-Packaging can inform the customer of ingredients, expiration date and instructions.
+Packaging can inform the customer of ingredients, expiration dates and instructions.
 A product that lacks essential packaging information can lead to more returns, indifferent reviews and a competitor taking your share of the pie.
 You’ll also save the customer time if everything they need to operate or build your product is right in the packaging instead of located somewhere online.

 It could inspire social media shares.